Bingohans/ansible-vps-provisioning/README.md

 ---

-## Challenges & Solutions
+## Project Evolution & Key Challenges

+This project was developed in two phases, showcasing a progression from manual troubleshooting to full automation.

+### Phase 1: Manual WireGuard VPN Setup

+The initial goal was to establish a secure "VPN-to-home" solution.
+This involved several deep networking challenges:

+* **Challenge:** Encrypted packets from clients arrived at the VPS host but were not being forwarded to the WireGuard Docker container.
+    * **Solution:** Using `tcpdump` on both the public (`eth0`) and Docker bridge (`docker0`) interfaces, I proved that the host's firewall (UFW) was dropping the packets.
+The issue was resolved by adding a specific `iptables` rule to the `DOCKER-USER` chain, which is the correct way to manage firewall exceptions for Docker, bypassing UFW conflicts.

+* **Challenge:** The WireGuard Docker container failed to start or would ignore its `wg0.conf` file, despite the file being correctly mounted.
+    * **Solution:** After verifying the file path and permissions, I concluded the issue was a silent parsing error caused by invisible characters or incorrect text formatting in the config file.
+The problem was solved by deleting the file and recreating it cleanly using a `heredoc` (`cat << EOF`) shell command, which guarantees a pure text file without metadata.

+### Phase 2: Migration to Automated Provisioning

+To make the setup scalable and reproducible, the project evolved to use Ansible for configuration management.

 * **Challenge:** Managing application dependencies and ensuring consistent environments across multiple servers with a bare-metal approach.
     * **Solution:** Migrated the services from bare-metal installation to **Docker containers**.
 This encapsulates all dependencies, simplifies deployment, and makes the setup far more portable and scalable.
 The entire container configuration is now managed by Ansible, demonstrating a layered automation approach.

-* **Challenge:** The initial playbook failed with a Python `HTTPSConnection` error on the control node due to dependency conflicts.
+* **Challenge:** The initial Ansible playbook failed with a Python `HTTPSConnection` error on the control node due to dependency conflicts.
     * **Solution:** The problem was solved by creating an isolated **Python virtual environment** (`venv`) and installing Ansible cleanly inside it.
 This is a best-practice for running Python-based tools and ensures a stable, predictable environment.

 ---